codeccoop/posts-bridge/docs/API.md

 ### `posts_bridge_remote_fields`

-Replace many post's remote field values inside the content string.
+Replace post's remote fields values inside the content string.
+A replace mark is the field name surrounded by double brackets.

 #### Arguments

-1. `string $content`: Content with replace marks with your field names.
+1. `string $content`: HTML string with replace marks with your field names.

 #### Returns